Iowa vs. Kansas State Women's Basketball Predictions & Picks - November 26

 Iowa Performance Insights

-- The Hawkeyes have a +194 scoring differential, topping opponents by 27.7 points per game.
-They're putting up 92.1 points per game to rank ninth in college basketball and are giving up 64.4 per contest to rank 192nd in college basketball.
+- The Hawkeyes outscore opponents by 27.7 points per game (scoring 92.1 points per game to rank ninth in college basketball while allowing 64.4 per outing to rank 192nd in college basketball) and have a +194 scoring differential overall.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.